kitty4O4/android_device_samsung_m14/README.md

 # Bugs
  - Data Mounting
- - himax touch screen is currently broken (We want to fix this but are having a hard time finding a willing tester to pull logs and things in order to fix it)
+ - Himax touch screen is currently broken (We want to fix this but are having a hard time finding a willing tester to pull logs and things in order to fix it)
- - on the a05s models A057 F/G/M usb OTG doesnt work, we plan to do an a05s tree

 # Kernel
-https://github.com/ravindu644/android_kernel_sm_m145f/tree/TWRP (the work of @ravindu644)
+https://github.com/ravindu644/android_kernel_sm_m145f/tree/TWRP (The work of @ravindu644)

 ```
 #